Lambert Lombard (1505-1566) - After

 There is no known drawing by Bosch that was used as a model for this plate, but it is clear on stylistic grounds, as well as from the lettering, that Lambert Lombard is responsible for the figures in the foreground.
 A pen drawing by Lambert Lombard (in reverse; signed and dated 1556) is in the Fondation Custodia, Paris, inv.no.3949; it is probably made after a now lost composition by Bosch.

-Similar images from Lambert Lombard can be seen for example in the Library of the University in Liege (Belgium), the Metropolitan Museum in New York and the Noordbrabants Museum in ‘s-Hertogenbosch.
+Similar images from Lambert Lombard can be seen for example in the Library of the University in Liege (Belgium), the Metropolitan Museum of Art in New York and the Noordbrabants Museum in ‘s-Hertogenbosch.